on July 16, 2021 (last modified on September 28, 2022) • 7 minute read

 We hope that we have shown you a powerful new way to evaluate the CPM of your Facebook ads without hours of preparation or drilling down on each campaign separately and compiling them into a dashboard.

-The best part is that you can monitor your CPM by ad, campaign, or ad set.
+The best part is that you can monitor your CPM by ad, campaign, or ad set using our social media dashboard software.
 And, let’s not forget that you can even monitor CPM for multiple ads from multiple different data sources.

 If you need help tracking and visualizing your Facebook Ad performance, our Support team can actually help build your first dashboard for free.